 In this exam, the student will be tested and graded on all advanced technique and zill patterns.
 Feedback will be provided, if necessary, to help you in any areas of needed improvement.
 Must have a grade of 75% or above to pass the exam.

 Teacher Advanced Skills Assessment & Practical Demonstration Evaluation 3 (T)

 This exam is made up of two parts.
 Part I is the same as the SL3 Skills Assessment, except the student will demonstrate each item by performing the movement and teaching about it (to the exam administrator) simultaneously.
-Must have grade of 75% or above to pass exam and move on to Part II.
+Must have a grade of 75% or above to pass the exam and move on to Part II.
 In Part II of the exam, the student will teach a LIVE “Level 1 Skills Assessment Review” class.
 Evaluation and helpful feedback for improvement will be provided by the exam administrator.

 Mentorship Plan III (T)

 Aspire to inspire!
 Go beyond your classroom and affect your dance community.
 The administrator will evaluate each candidate in this next phase of their teacher development with a customized “Mentorship Plan” to help further develop their dance teaching skills.
 Students will be required to complete all of the customized assignments before the student may apply for Teacher Level 3 Certification.